Click here to read about the summer's FEATURED ARTISTS!

 LOS ANGELES (SOUTH) - Zumba and Cardio Kick Classes.
 Free Zumba and Cardio Kick classes are offered at Crenshaw Plaza, 3650 W. Martin Luther King Jr. Boulevard.
 Classes have size

 limits; check website for current schedules.
 Information: (323) 290-6636 or www.baldwinhillscrenshawplaza.com.

-RANCHO CUCAMONGA - Yoga on the Green.
-Yoga classes are offered every Thursday morning from 9- 10 a.m. in Chaffey Town Square at Victoria Gardens, 12505 North Mainstreet.
+RANCHO CUCAMONGA - Yoga at Victoria Gardens.
+Free yoga classes are held Thursday mornings from 9 - 10 a.m. in Chaffey Town Square at Victoria Gardens.
+Classes are hosted by Lululemon, and

 Follow www.dorothyswebsite.org on TWITTER!